Skip to content

 Routine drug testing is usually done for those who are serving probation, or while they are on bail.
 In these circumstances, the probation or bail condition likely prohibits the use of any—meaning all—cannabinoids.
 In such a case, it wouldn’t make a difference whether you’ve used Delta 8 or Delta 9 THC, as either would be considered a violation.

-The Best Strategy if Arrested for Possession of Delta 8 THC in Texas
+What to do if You’re Arrested for Possession of Delta 8 THC in Texas

 Police officers won’t be able to tell the difference between Delta-8 cannabis and Delta-9 cannabis, because they are virtually indistinguishable unless you examine them in a lab.
 For this reason, you can still be arrested for possession of an illegal substance if you’re found with Delta-8.